Cricket at the 1900 Summer Olympics: Background

-Cricket had been scheduled as an event at the first modern Olympics, the 1896 Summer Olympics, being listed in the original programme for the Athens Games, but due to insufficient entries, the event was cancelled.
+Cricket had been scheduled as an event at the first modern Olympics in 1896, being listed in the original programme for the Athens Games, and would have been the only team event at the Games, but the tournament was cancelled due to a lack of entries.

-Four years later, at the Paris Games, there was also a shortage of entries: Belgium and the Netherlands withdrew from the cricket tournament.
+Four years later, at the Paris Games, there was also a shortage of entries: Belgium and the Netherlands both withdrew before the draw.
 Their withdrawal left only Great Britain and the host nation, France, to participate.

-The slightly haphazard nature of the cricket tournament was mirrored throughout the rest of the 1900 Olympics: events took place throughout a six-month period from May through until October, and like the Games themselves, were often considered part of the Exposition Universelle, a world's fair held in Paris from 15 April until 12 November 1900.
+The slightly haphazard nature of the cricket tournament was mirrored throughout the rest of the 1900 Olympics: events took place throughout a six-month period from May through October, and like the Games themselves, were often considered part of the Exposition Universelle, a world's fair held in Paris from 15 April until 12 November 1900.

 Team selection

 Neither side was nationally selected, nor representative.
 Great Britain, or England as they were called in the advertising handbills, were represented by a touring club side, the Devon and Somerset Wanderers.
 The side, formed by William Donne in 1894 for a tour of the Isle of Wight, had completed five other tours before travelling to France.

 The Wanderers were primarily formed from players of Castle Cary Cricket Club, five of whom played in the match, and also included four former pupils of Blundell's School, a public school in Devon.
 The side was completed by a number of players from the surrounding areas who were able to get away from business and personal commitments for the two-week period of the tour.
 Writing in the Journal of Olympic History, Ian Buchanan describes that both sides "were made up of distinctly average club cricketers".
 Only two members of the Wanderers side, and none of the French side, played first-class cricket.
 Montagu Toller played six times for Somerset County Cricket Club, all in 1897, while Alfred Bowerman played for Somerset once in 1900, and again in 1905.

 The French side was officially drawn from all the member clubs of the Union des Sociétés Françaises de Sports Athlétiques.
-Few of these clubs actually sported cricket teams, and so the eventual side was selected from just two clubs: the Union Club and the Standard Athletic Club.
-Both sides had strong English influences, and the majority of the team that competed for France in the Olympic match were British expatriates.
-The Standard Athletic Club had been formed ten years earlier by English workers who had moved to the country to help build the Eiffel Tower.
+As few of these clubs actually sported cricket teams, and so the eventual side was selected from just two clubs: the Union Club and the Standard Athletic Club.
+Both sides had strong English influences, and the majority of the team that competed for France in the Olympic match were British expatriates; the Standard Athletic Club had been formed ten years earlier by English workers who had moved to the country to help build the Eiffel Tower.